American Beauty (1999 film): Development

-Ball began writing American Beauty as a play in the early 1990s, partly inspired by the media circus that accompanied the Amy Fisher trial in 1992.
+Alan Ball began writing American Beauty as a play in the early 1990s, partly inspired by the media circus that accompanied the Amy Fisher trial in 1992.
 He shelved the play after deciding that the story would not work on stage.
 After spending the next few years writing for television, Ball revived the idea in 1997 when attempting to break into the film industry after several frustrating years writing for the television sitcoms Grace Under Fire and Cybill.
 He joined the United Talent Agency, where his representative, Andrew Cannava, suggested he write a spec script to "reintroduce [himself] to the town as a screenwriter".
 Ball pitched three ideas to Cannava: two conventional romantic comedies and American Beauty.
 Despite the story's lack of an easily marketable concept, Cannava selected American Beauty because he felt it was the one for which Ball had the most passion.
 While developing the script, Ball created another television sitcom, Oh, Grow Up.
 He channeled his anger and frustration at having to accede to network demands on that show—and during his tenures on Grace Under Fire and Cybill—into writing American Beauty.

 Ball did not expect to sell the script, believing it would act as more of a calling card, but American Beauty drew interest from several production bodies.
 Cannava passed the script to several producers, including Dan Jinks and Bruce Cohen, who took it to DreamWorks.
 With the help of executives Glenn Williamson and Bob Cooper, and Steven Spielberg in his capacity as studio partner, Ball was convinced to develop the project at DreamWorks; he received assurances from the studio—known at the time for its more conventional fare—that it would not "iron the [edges] out".
-In an unusual move, DreamWorks decided not to option the script; instead, in April 1998, the studio bought it outright for $250,000, outbidding Fox Searchlight Pictures, October Films, Metro-Goldwyn-Mayer, and Lakeshore Entertainment.
+In an unusual move, DreamWorks decided not to option the script; instead, in April 1998, the studio bought it outright for $250,000, outbidding Fox Searchlight Pictures, October Films, The Samuel Goldwyn Company, and Lakeshore Entertainment.
 DreamWorks planned to make the film for $6–8 million.